Merge image comparisons make it easy to compare various types of image file and see precisely which pixels have been modified.

 Highlights changed pixels by altering their colour.
 Repeated clicks on this control will cycle between off, and two different highlighting styles.

-You can use the Two-way (horizontal) or Two-way (vertical) buttons in the ribbon or toolbar (or the F11 and F12 keys) to change the layout of the files within the file comparison window so that the compared files are displayed one above the other or side-by-side (the default).
+You can use the Two-way (horizontal) or Two-way (vertical) buttons in the ribbon (or the F11 and F12 keys) to change the layout of the files within the file comparison window so that the compared files are displayed one above the other or side-by-side (the default).

 There are many options that you can set to customize how Merge compares and displays files.
 There are help topics that will enable you learn how to customize Merge so that it produces the best results for you.